Skip to main content

 I fed Midjourney an image I took of myself, asked it to describe the image, then fed the image back.
 This is what I got.
 Except for the silly t-shirt, it’s not a significant resemblance.

-My name is John Williams, and I am not a composer or a conductor.
+My name is John Williams, but I am not a composer or a conductor.
 Sorry about that — it disappoints a lot of people.

 “John Williams,” I say, and think here it comes again.
 He laughs and says says “I was hoping it was John Wick!”